We are looking for outgoing, smiling, talkative, ocean lovers who are excited to share their knowledge with the Aquarium guests

 Exhibit Interpreters are under the supervision of volunteers who serve as Day Captains, directing the activities of the volunteer staff on their team.
 Education staff serving as “ED1” are the primary departmental contact for the day.
 The Manager of Volunteer Programs and Interpretation Manager provide support to and monitor the effectiveness of all department volunteers.

 Exhibit Interpreters are usually on their feet for extended periods; there is seating at the discovery labs.
 Volunteers are expected to follow all health and safety protocols, including social distancing, mask-wearing, and regular hand washing requirements.
 Some of the exhibit areas critical to this position are outside.
 Reasonable accommodations may be made on an individual basis.

-Recognition for hours of service; complimentary tickets awarded quarterly; discounts at Pacific Collections & Café Scuba; discounted tickets and memberships; free parking while volunteering; opportunity to attend lectures and workshops; and all other benefits as described in the AOP Volunteer Handbook.
+Recognition for hours of service; complimentary tickets awarded regularly; discounts at Pacific Collections & Café Scuba; discounted tickets and memberships (subject to change due to current circumstances); free parking while volunteering; opportunity to attend lectures and workshops when available; and all other benefits as described in the AOP Volunteer Handbook.

 Thank you for your interest in volunteering with the Education department at the Aquarium of the Pacific!